dotnet/buildtools/Documentation/RepoCompose.md

 }
 ```

-### File
+### Files

 Any file which is not a NuGet package should be listed as a file artifact.
 These can be downloaded from the web or copied from local places on the hard drive.
 Each type of file entry will have a name uniquely identifying the artifact and a kind property specifying the remainder of the properties:

 - uri: a property named `"uri"` will contain an absolute Uri for the artifact.
 - filesystem: a property named `"location"` will contain an OS specific file path for the artifact.

 Example: